Types of Business Intelligence Dashboard and How to Use Them

 And an operational dashboard is to provide detailed information to managers and supervisors.

-So it is a visual display of the most crucial information needed to understand the current state of an organization.
+It is a visual display of the most crucial information needed to understand the current state of an organization.

 An operational dashboard provides information about the day-to-day operations of the business.

-And it includes data about day-to-day operations, production, inventory and other areas.
+It includes data about day-to-day operations, production, inventory and other areas.

 The dashboard provides a snapshot of what is happening now and what needs to happen next.

-And Operational dashboards are primarily for monitoring and managing the performance of an organization or process.
+Operational dashboards are primarily for monitoring and managing the performance of an organization or process.